Mordarski-Networks/.github/profile/README.md

 ## Our Team

 At Mordarski Networks, we work together to create software that anyone can use.
-Our Team benefits from contributers around the world that help us create free and open source software.
+Our Team benefits from contributors around the world that help us create free and open source software.
 We take our time seriously and make sure that our software can be used by everyone.

 ## Tech Support